 • Kill the P.acnes (the bacteria causing the inflammation)

-• Gentle Cleanser: Let’s start our topical treatment with something gentle and irritant free.
-You can get a cotton wool, dip it into your cleanser, and rub the surface of your blemish…gently and slowly.
+Let’s start our topical treatment with something gentle and irritant-free.
+You can get cotton wool, dip it into your cleanser, and rub the surface of your blemish…gently and slowly.

 As I said, make sure your cleanser is free from alcohol, peppermint, eucalyptus, and other irritants.

-• Resorcinol: Resorcinol are very effective for whiteheads and blackheads.
-Apart from combating acnes, Resorcinol can also prevent psoriasis, eczema, and dandruff.
+Resorcinol is very effective for whiteheads and blackheads.
+Apart from combating acne, Resorcinol can also prevent psoriasis, eczema, and dandruff.

-• Sulfur: It helps to break down both whiteheads and blackheads.
-It has been used for ages for curing eczema, psoriasis, and for treating acne.
+It helps to break down both whiteheads and blackheads.
+It has been used for ages for curing eczema, and psoriasis, and for treating acne.
 Sulfur oxidize to sulfurous acid, which is an antibacterial agent.

 I suggest you try the topical treatment before switching to the oral treatment, except prescribed by your doctor.